Apple cider vinegar has a wide range of medicinal properties which make it one of the most popular natural remedies on

 You can use both ingredients to make a detox drink that may help your body be more accepting of insulin.
 So, this could help normalize blood glucose levels and make your body more receptive to insulin.
 What’s more, it’ll help burn extra fat, speed up metabolism, and reduce blood pressure levels.

-In fact, both of them, cinnamon and apple cider vinegar contain polyphenol compounds that help regulate insulin and glucose metabolism.
+In fact, both of them, cinnamon and apple cider vinegar contains polyphenol compounds that help regulate insulin and glucose metabolism.

 Besides these two important ingredients, there are a few more included in this recipe.